Wedrew/TextAnalyser/README.md

 it in a buffer.
 We make the asssumption that letters will be closer together than words and by doing this is "lumps" together the words.
-Finally to guarantee non-connectivity of the different lines we subtract the lines thatwe determined in the previous step.
+Finally to guarantee non-connectivity of the different lines we subtract the lines that we determined in the previous step.
 At this point all of the lines and wordsshould not be touching in any way and completely free of noise.